 \section{Measuring shear statistics}

-As discussed in \citetalias{Heydenreich2023} $\MapMapMap$ can be estimated from data in three ways, which we will review here shortly.
-The first uses the convergence field $\kappa$, the second uses the shear field, and the third uses correlation functions.
-The latter is used for the measurement of the real data and to compute the covariance matrix used for the real data analysis.
+As discussed in \citetalias{Heydenreich2023} $\MapMapMap$ can be estimated from data in three ways, which we review below.
+The first uses the convergence field, $\kappa$, the second uses the shear field, and the third uses correlation functions.
+The latter is used to measure the real data and compute the covariance matrix used for the real data analysis.